Understanding the Mattress Firmness Scale: A Comprehensive Guide

 Medically reviewed by Suzanne Gorovoy, PhD

 A good night’s sleep is essential for overall health and well-being.
-This is especially true as we get older because we may experience changes in our sleep.
+And as we get older, changes in our sleep can get in the way of us getting the rest we need.
 Mattress firmness can impact sleep quality and comfort, so choosing the right firmness level can help you sleep better.

 “As chiropractors, we are always looking at new ways to help retain the health of our patients’ spines and improve their quality of life.
 Mattresses are one of the most significant variables we see in sleep quality and spinal health because the average person spends about a third of their life in bed,” said Shandy Grady, DC, a Denver-based chiropractor.

 The mattress firmness scale, which ranges from very soft to extra-firm, can help you find a mattress that balances comfort and support for your body type, sleep position, and personal preference.
 A mattress that is too soft may cause the body to sink, which can lead to bad spinal alignment, while a mattress that is too firm can create pressure and discomfort.
-The mattress firmness scale provides a standard way to measure firmness, which allows us to make informed decisions about our bedding.
+The mattress firmness scale provides a standard way to measure firmness, so we can make informed decisions about our bedding.

 Mattress firmness scale explained